LLG-BUAA/blog/index.md

-# i
+# Congrathlations!

-nihao
+There is my first personal blog!

 ## Welcome to My Pages

 I'm just a common student from [BeiHang University](https://www.buaa.edu.cn/),you an also say the HUAA.

 As you can see,it's such a simple blog with few atractive elements,and I'm just an odinary beings with little knownledge of git.

 Here lies so many things--study,friends,social work etc,to copy with.
 It's just a kind of entertainment for me.
 So, the result is NOT my cake.
 I just enjoy the feeling of gain new knowledge.
 It's my FAV,of course.

 ### Markdown